 This document outlines potential accommodation problems resulting from reopening safety practices, and lists ideas for accommodation solutions.
 It is being developed with the help of crowd sourcing, and is part of the Work ACCESS project’s efforts to develop an online tool for conducting workplace accommodation assessments.

 This document outlines potential accommodation problems resulting from telework, and when possible, lists ideas for accommodation solutions.
 It has been developed with the help of crowd sourcing, and is part of the Work ACCESS project’s efforts to develop an online tool for conducting workplace accommodation assessments.

 In response to the pandemic, the EP-RRTC hosted monthly National Trends in Disability Employment (nTIDE) Special Reports – Implications of COVID-19, where a team of experts share their latest perspectives, based on data from a population survey released mid-month, on the coronavirus pandemic and its implications on employment, emerging bills and policies, and resources for the days ahead.
 The series continues with support from Kessler Foundation and all discussions are archived for future viewing.

-El contenido del sitio web NARIC se desarrollaron bajo un contrato con El Instituto Nacional de Investigación sobre la Discapacidad, Vida Independiente, y Rehabilitación (NIDILRR) (contrato #GS-06F-0726Z).
+El contenido del sitio web NARIC se desarrollaron bajo un contrato con El Instituto Nacional de Investigación sobre la Discapacidad, Vida Independiente, y Rehabilitación (NIDILRR) (contrato #140D0421C0021).
 Sin embargo, estos contenidos no necesariamente representan la política del NIDILRR, y usted no debe suponer el respaldo del Gobierno Federal